MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-A-General/part-3-Improper-Business-Practices-Personal-Conflicts-Interest/subpart-3.1-Safeguards/section-3.104-1.md

 (4) A special Government employee, as defined in 18 U.S.C.
 202.

-*Participating personally and substantially in a Federal agency procurement* means -
+*Participating personally and substantially in a Federal agency procurement* means—

 (1) Active and significant involvement of an official in any of the following activities directly related to that procurement: